 Most small or medium business owners have one common complaint.
 Your industry is supersaturated, and you are finding it hard to implement a good marketing plan.
-Regardless of whether you know about niche marketing or not, its difficult to stand out from the chaos without a good niche marketing strategy.
-Here in this blog, not only are we going to look at niche marketing with examples but we will also learn a few strategies.
+Whether you know about niche marketing or not, it is difficult to stand out from the chaos without a good niche marketing strategy.
+Here in this blog, we will look at niche marketing with examples, but we will also learn a few techniques.

 What is Niche Marketing?

-Niche marketing is the exact opposite of the phrase “Jack of all trades, master of none.”
+Niche marketing is the exact opposite of the phrase "Jack of all trades, master of none."
 Niche Marketing is all about targeting a defined segment of the population with a specific product.
-Instead of focusing on a general product, niche marketers focus only on one product or one target market.
+Instead of focusing on a mass market, niche marketers focus only on one product or one target market.

 A niche market is a specific segment of a general market.
-It specializes by focusing on one identity, need or preference.
+It specializes by focusing on one identity, needs, or preference.

 Niche marketing has been with us for some time.
-What is new is the increased diversity in the market and advanced technologies enabling new marketing practice.
+What is new is the increased diversity in the market and advanced technologies enabling new marketing practices.

-Due to intense competition usually a shakeout takes place in the market.
-Leaving behind only the strongest amongst the competition.
+Due to intense competition, usually, a shakeout takes place in the market.
+We are leaving behind only the strongest amongst the competition.